 Reviews and directories provide more than an online version of word-of-mouth.
 These listings are a key part of your SEO plan, too.
 Brian Dean, the SEO wiz at Backlinko, says that accurate information being cited on other websites has a significant influence on your SEO ranking.
 Specifically, NAPs (name, address, phone) need to be listed on assorted sites and they must be accurate..
 Review Signals (online reviews) have a similar positive impact.

 But the most important take-away is that the data has to be accurate on all of these sites that link back to you.
 The more citations you have with correct info, the better off your SEO will be.
 And that means your business is being seen by more prospective customers.

-A Practical Guide To Creating Listings on Review Sites & Directories
+A Guide To Creating Profiles

 Have s system in place before you start this project.

-Step 1: Gather all of your business' info
+Step 1: Gather all of your business info

 I mean this literally.
 Create a document where you paste or type up the information that will be used on all of these review sites and directories.
 It's up to you to make sure your business is listed AND that the information is accurate and matches up.
 Plus, going through this process will allow you to review how you describe your business AND you'll make your work a lot easier if you start out organized.